zlthinker/zlthinker.github.io/blog/_posts/2023-03-06-diffusion-model.md

 <img src="/images/diffusion_model/diffusion_model_mapping.png" alt="diffusion_model_mapping" width="600"/>
 </p>

-In practice, we can choose any known distributions we like to learn the mapping.
+**Gaussian Is an Option.** In practice, we can choose any known distributions we like to learn the mapping.
 But in general, standard Gaussian distribution is used, because it is easy to understand and simple to implement.
 Theoretically, it is also possible to map any distributions to a Gaussian distribution given a sufficiently large number of diffusion steps.

-In terms of the data space where the mapping is learned, one option is to keep the original high-dimensional data space, for example, millions of dimensions for a high-resolution image.
+**Learn the mapping in reduced dimension.** In terms of the data space where the mapping is learned, one option is to keep the original high-dimensional data space, for example, millions of dimensions for a high-resolution image.
 The other option is to transform the original data space into a low-dimensional latent space and learn the mapping in the latent space, which is exactly what [StableDiffusion](https://stablediffusionweb.com/) proposed to do.
 Generally speaking, the dimension is the higher the better, because higher dimension means larger capacity for capturing a complex data distribution.
 However, many of the data distributions are highly correlated across dimensions and therefore redundant.
 It is always beneficial to apply a PCA-like transformation to compress the data dimensionality.
 At the same time, **it has the benefit of only keeping the high-level semantic information in the latent space.** Therefore, choosing the dimension of the latent space is non-heuristics.
 It depends on how much essential information we want to capture in the latent space with the lowest dimensionality.
 Additionally, reducing the dimension to a latent space makes it easier to train the mapping function and more efficient to run sampling.